-If a project or contract work requires the shutdown or de-energizing of any campus A. central utility or building system, FM operations and Engineering staff must be first contacted for direction and scheduling prior to the work being performed.
+- A. If a project or contract work requires the shutdown or de-energizing of any campus central utility or building system, FM Operations and Engineering staff must be first contacted for general direction and scheduling availability prior to the work being performed.
 Refer to Scheduling and Coordination section.

-- B. In general, Contractors are not allowed to operate valves open or closed, or energize and de-energize switches without prior coordination and approval from FM Operations staff.
-Exceptions to this policy are for new construction or within buildings that are closed for total renovation, where the utilities affected are within the construction zone and have been verified ahead of time not to have an adverse effect on other building or campus operations. - C. Contractors shall provide a minimum 48 hour notice requesting shutoff or turn on of campus utilities.
+The project team (Engineer, Architect and Contractor) shall be responsible for the development of the Utility Outage checklist. - B. In general, Contractors are not allowed to operate valves open or closed, or energize and de-energize switches without prior coordination and approval from FM Operations staff.
+Exceptions to this policy are for new construction or within buildings that are closed for total renovation, where the utilities affected are within the construction zone and have been verified ahead of time not to have an adverse effect on other building or campus operations. - C. As a prerequisite of outage planning and preparations, it is the responsibility of the Contractor/project team to perform a visual inspection and walk down to verify what utilities and systems will be physically affected by the shut down.
+This effort shall be made after review of available Record documentation, and consultations with FM Operations and Engineering staff.
+The intent of the physical inspection and walkdown is to verify known systems and system loads that will be affected by the outage, as well as to identify any other undocumented systems and loads that may be affected by the proposed outage. - D. Contractors shall provide a minimum 48 hour notice requesting shutoff or turn on of campus utilities.
 FM personnel will generally perform this work for the Contractor.
-Prior to commencing of work, it is the responsibility of the Contractor to ensure that required utilities are actually disconnected.
-Proper lockout/tagout procedures will be followed by both the Contractor and FM staff. - D. Contractors shall coordinate to have the building fire alarm system disabled prior to performing any work, such as cutting or welding that may cause inadvertent operation of the fire alarm system, and arrange for it to be enabled at the completion of the work. - E. Shutdown requirements shall be included in the bid documents by the architect or engineer.
-This information is required for scheduling, maintaining integrity of existing systems, and rerouting of services during construction.
-Shutdown requirements shall be reviewed with FM Operations and Engineering staff during the design development stage of the project. - F. Chilled water, high temperature hot water and steam shutdowns can be scheduled only during off-peak seasons\with limited exceptions such as an emergency repair. - G. Location of the isolation switches, valves, bypasses, and temporary services shall be a coordinated effort between FM Operations, Engineering staff, the FM Project Manager the engineer, and the architect who are responsible for the final description and documentation for the contractor. - H. Other than Brown-owned or operated utilities shall be coordinated directly with the respective utility owner by the project manager.
+Proper lockout/tagout procedures will be followed by both the Contractor and FM staff. - E. Contractors shall coordinate to have the building fire alarm system disabled prior to performing any work, such as cutting or welding that may cause inadvertent operation of the fire alarm system, and arrange for it to be enabled at the completion of the work. - F. Location of existing system isolation switches, valves, bypasses, and temporary services shall be a coordinated effort between FM Operations, Engineering staff, and the FM Project Manager. - G. Other than Brown-owned or operated utilities shall be coordinated directly with the respective utility owner by the project manager.